Spotlights

 They may not be introverted, but are comfortable spending hours working on their own as part of a larger team sprawled out around the grounds being worked.
 They have a solid work ethic and are goal-oriented so they can stay on-task and keep things moving along!

 • Landscape Technicians typically hold a school diploma or GED.
-There are no formal academic requirements for most entry level roles
+There are no formal academic requirements for most entry-level roles

 • Certain jobs may require specific training in design, horticulture, arboriculture, or equipment usage